 8. Don’t forget the kids.

 Treat the kids in your life this Valentine’s Day, too.
 For young adults: Start a binder of favorite family recipes, including notes in the margins, such as “Grandma made this for birthdays” or “This is Bumpa’s favorite breakfast.”
 They might enjoy some Fair Trade chocolates or facial masks.
-For teens: Consider gifts such as Pacha bath bombs, Boody Bamboo eco-friendly clothing, or Darn Tough socks for keeping warm when snowboarding, skiing, and doing other winter sports.
+For teens: Consider gifts such as Pacha bath bombs, jade face rollers, or Darn Tough socks for keeping warm when snowboarding, skiing, and doing other winter sports.
 For little ones: bath crayons, board books, Eeboo games, or Warmies, which are stuffies you can warm up on cold days.

 9. Do something for you.